West Broad Farmers Market Manager

 The Market Manager is also responsible for convening monthly WBFM Advisory Council meetings for the purpose of discussing market direction, setting market guidelines and policies, reviewing vendor applications and discussing local food issues.

-- Recruit new vendors and market sponsors.
+- Recruit new vendors.

 - Monitor compliance with relevant regulations and codes.